 In 1911, the Augusta Public Library was finally created as a result of the urging of Miss Maud LeRoy to the Tuesday Club, which also felt that Augusta should have a library.

 The library was rebuilt as the Memorial Library, a tribute to the veterans of World War 1, in 1932.
 The original lending of items was on a rotation with a Wisconsin Traveling Library, as well as city-owned books, many of them in German.
 Frankie Elizabeth Scott Wilson was the first official librarian, assisted by Anna Knuth and other Tuesday Club members.

 The longest serving director/head librarian was Anna Bartig, who served for 30 years before failing health forced her into retirement.
 She is still remembered fondly as a “shushing librarian”.

 The Augusta Memorial Public Library was remodeled in 1982, and again in 1996, reopening in June of that year.

-Current staff include Leslie LaRose, Library Director since 2006; Adult Services Librarian, Stacey Brown, started in 2018; Youth Services Librarian, Kati Warner, was hired in 2018; and Judy Hawkins has been a Senior Aide since 2017
+Current staff include Leslie LaRose, Library Director since 2006; Adult Services Librarian, Stacey Brown, started in 2018; Youth Services Librarian, Lindsey Clark, hired in 2021; Kati Warner, has worked in the library since 2018; and Judy Hawkins has been a Senior Aide since 2017.

 Tuesday and Wednesday: 9am - 7pm